 When we’re not sure of something, we validate our decisions based on what other people think is correct.

 There are many ways to include social proof on your website.
-You can include testimonials, ratings from sites like Yelp or Angie’s List, or social media posts from customers to show how much others like your brand, company or product.
+You can include testimonials, ratings from sites like Yelp or Googles, or social media posts from customers to show how much others like your brand, company or product.
 This will make new visitors think, “these people like this brand, so I probably will too.”

 We say “yes” to individuals we know and like.

 You can go about this one in many ways.
 It could be as simple as having an attractive, likeable, smiling face on your homepage.
-You can also make your brand more personable and likeable.
+You can also make your brand more personable and relatable.
 Think about it, I’m sure there’s a company or product out there that you are loyal to solely because you like their brand.
 Their product or service may not be any better than competitors, but you like their brand, so you stay loyal.

 You can also achieve liking through the copy of your site.
 Let’s say you have an email newsletter sign up on your site.
 You can say, “Sign up for our newsletter,” and hope for the best.
 Or, you can say, “Want to be pen pals?
 We do too.”
 How about, “We like you.
 Let’s stay in touch.”